-We encourage all other family members and friends to use their telephone or video calls to stay in touch.
+We encourage family members and friends to use their telephone or video calls to stay in touch with inpatients.
 Please reference our Virtual Visits with Friends and Family in the Hospital (PDF) to connect with loved ones using a personal device.
 For patients who may not have a device or need help connecting, our inpatient staff can facilitate secure Virtual Visits via WebEx.

 How can you connect with patients?

 - Call or video chat on their personal phone